 As Maya continued to grow as an artist, she found herself writing more fearlessly.
 On August 11th, 2019, she released her second EP, strong&independent, a collection of 5 songs which felt more upbeat and playful than her previous release, while still maintaining sophistication.
 The collection features much more fearless references to Maya's struggles with sexuality and mental illness.

 Maya's music is unique.
 However, it also features themes which are relatable and universal.
 Not only does she seek to destigmatize mental illness, but she also looks to contradict the idea that queer musicians must to hide their sexuality in order to succeed.

 In July of 2019, Maya was selected as a recipient of Kennedy Center's International Young Soloist Award.
 She performed on Kennedy Center's Millennium Stage alongside four other young musicians who "demonstrate exceptional artistry and defy the presumption that having a disability means you cannot excel (Betty Siegel, Director of VSA at the Kennedy Center)."
 With a diagnosis of Tourette syndrome, Maya was thrilled to represent musicians with all types of disabilities, and to contribute to the advancement of the conversation about disabilities and those who overcome them.

 In August of 2019, Maya played her first festival show at her favorite childhood music festival, MusikFest.
 Located in Bethlehem, Pennsylvania, ArtsQuest's Musikfest is the nation's largest free music festival.
 Maya was thrilled to have played two sets this year, one at LyricPlatz, and one on the Main Street Stage.

-Maya is currently in her freshman year at Berklee College of Music and cannot wait to continue to grow as an artist, songwriter, and producer.
+Maya is currently in her second semester at Berklee College of Music and cannot wait to continue to grow as an artist, songwriter, and producer.